JopjeKnopje/fdf/README.md

 ## Issues
 - [x] Only draw the pixels that are viewable.
+- [ ] Segfault when resizing too quick.
 - [ ] Segfault when opening a max with scale too large for window. (only on mac)
 - [ ] Memset pixel clear